 Don't get me wrong.
 Mama had spunk.
 She was fearless in the face of weeds that threatened to encroach upon her beloved flower beds.
 Slugs and aphids didn't stand a chance.
 Once, when our radiator sprung a leak while we drove along country roads, miles away from a gas station, her quick thinking saved the day.
 She stopped at a farmhouse.
 Handed me two packs of gum and told me to start chewing while she got water.
 A large blob of Juicy Fruit plugged the hole and held the well-water she added until we made it back to town.

-But Mama was afraid.
+But Mama was also afraid.
 A senseless, crippling fear.
 Hidden, sort of.
 How, I wondered, could a woman - so bright and talented - be riddled with such insecurity?
 Unable to acknowledge the demons that haunted and isolated her.
 This year her story became a little clearer through conversations with a cousin.
 And Aunt Aleene.
 The mute child in the portrait whispered to me in my dreams.
 And a friend named Mary translated.

 I woke up one morning with a clear image written across the back of my mind.
 On another morning, almost a century ago, another young girl had awakened, ready to embrace the day.
 Next to her, an empty spot, where her twin should be.
 She had gone to sleep with her inseparable playmate nearby, a sister who was her spittin' image.
-Now she was gone.
+Now her sister/playmate/soulmate was gone.
 Forever gone.
 Mama was too young to understand death.
 No words could reach that childhood void just as none would fill the gaping hole throughout her life.

 But Mary's words in an imagined dialog between my mother and me reached me: